codebybrett/savesmalljpeg/docs/index.md

 ## Features

+* All work carried out on a duplicate of your image.
 * Export settings are stored as a named preset.
 * Define multiple presets.
 * Constrain images to fit within width and height.